aleen42/PersonalWiki/Programming/JavaScript/high_performance/loading_and_execution/loading_and_execution.md

 > **Never putting an inline script after a `<link>` tag**, because Steve Souders has found that an inline script placed after a `<link>` tag referencing an external stylesheet caused the browser to block while waiting for the stylesheet to download.

 Therefore, if a large website or web application has several required JavaScript files, you can use a build tool to concatenate these files together into a single file and import it.

+Yahoo!
+User Interface (YUI) has given you a way to pull in any nubmer of JavaScrpit files by using **a combo-handled URL**